Dr. Joshua Philip Barham

 Although walking is the most primeval form of human locomotion, its cultural significance and practices are constantly changing.
 The way people walk is determined by factors such as social class, gender, age, or ethnicity.
 This is particularly apparent in 19th-century Britain, where the promenade became established as a leisure-time occupation of the privileged classes before receiving competition from new forms of locomotion in the course of industrialization.
 Women, whose social position was located in the domestic sphere, had to take special measures to signal their social and moral integrity on streets and pathways.
 This study examines how British literature and culture from 1800 to 1900 used the figure of the female walker in order to illustrate debates regarding gender roles, social class, and processes of modernization on the basis of her movements.

-Sandra Dinter earned her doctorate at the University of Bielefeld in 2017 on the topic of childhood constructions in the modern English novel.
-Since 2018 she has been a research associate at the Institute of English and American Studies of the University of Erlangen-Nuremberg, where she carries out research on representations of space and mobility in the Victorian era.
+Sandra Dinter earned her doctorate at the University of Bielefeld in 2017 with a thesis on constructions of childhood in the contemporary English novel.
+Currently, she is Junior Professor of British Literature and Culture at the Institute of English and American Studies at the University of Hamburg, where she researches representations of space and mobility in the Victorian era.

 Dr. Stefanie Egidy